Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 Eco-friendly dive resorts in the Derawan Islands

 In recent years, a number of dive resorts have sprung up across the Derawan Islands, offering everything from luxury stays to backpacker-friendly accommodation.
-Due to their remote setting and the fragility of the natural environment, sustainability is at the fore of operations.
+Due to their remote setting and the fragility of the natural environment, sustainability is at the forefront of operations.

 Nabucco Dive Resort